 - a.
-Players should send their claim and supportive analysis (if any) directly to the TD no matter if this pertains to an individual event or a team tournament. - b.
-The TD must then forward only the following information to the adjudicator: the game report in PGN the analysis from the players the players' claiming of either a win or a draw - in the case where a player has an accepted withdrawal, this information is to be forwarded as well

-- c.
-The adjudicator should inform the TD of the adjudication decision as each game result is decided. - d.
-The TD in turn shall promptly notify the relevant players of the adjudicator's decision, and record the result officially.
-At the same time, the TD should inform the players of their right to file an appeal within 14 days and the procedure for doing so (by informing the TD, with or without new analysis being filed).
+Players must send their claim and supportive analysis (if any) directly to the TD no matter if this pertains to an individual event or a team tournament. - b.
+The TD must then forward only the following information to the adjudicator: the game report in PGN the analysis from the players the players' claiming of either a win or a draw in the case where a player has an accepted withdrawal, this information is to be forwarded as well.
+(The TD or the player can use the output from any chess database software to generate a clean PGN game score.) - c.
+The adjudicator is to inform the TD of the adjudication decision as each game result is decided. - d.
+The TD in turn shall promptly notify the relevant players of the adjudicator's decision and record the result officially.
+At the same time, the TD must inform the players of their right to file an appeal within 14 days and the procedure for doing so (by informing the TD, with or without new analysis being filed).